 - 1. The competition is open to all Junior High, Junior Varsity, and Varsity teams in the country. - 2.
 Teams must have a minimum of five (5) dancers- the maximum is forty (40) dancers. - 3.
 Individuals may not represent more than one team at any UDA competition. - 4.
 Teams may not compete in both Game Day and Game Day Live at the same event. - 5.
 Teams will not be able to compete with less team members than their other categories. - 6.
-Varsity divisions will be split at regionals ONLY if there are 10 or more Varsity teams entered.
-JH and JV divisions will not be split at any event. - 7.
-To create a Championship that gives equal opportunity for schools of similar student composition, UDA will sub-divide the Varsity Game Day divisions at the NDTC based on school enrollments in the 9th 12th grades as of October 1, 2023.
-Please provide a letter signed and verified from your registrar's office on school letterhead with your total enrollment information. - Varsity Division I school enrollment of 1300+ Students - Varsity Division II school enrollment of 1-1299 Students
+Varsity divisions will be split at regionals ONLY if there are more than 10 Varsity teams entered.
+JH and JV divisions will not be split at any event.